PattersonVisionLab/PattersonLabDocs/MaxwellianView_AOSLO_CoAlignment.md

 ### Empirical confirmation of alignment during an experiment

-The stimulus should be fully covering the receptive fields of the RGCs being imaged.
-The problem with misalignment isn't just that some RGCs don't get the stimulus; it's that the edge of the stimulus moves across the retina with eye motion (even when paralyzed there's still some due to respiration) and that moving edge is a strong stimulus for RGCs.
-This is a confound that will require omitting large numbers of RGCs from analysis, so confirming alignment is good to do at the beginning of each experiment.
+The Maxwellian view spot should be fully covering the receptive fields of the RGCs being imaged.
+After alignments or in new imaging areas this sometimes doesn’t happen and requires some extra work to get right.
+The problem with having it off-center isn’t just that some ROIs don’t get the stimulus – it’s that the edge of the Maxwellian view spot moves across the retina with the residual eye movements and that’s a good stimulus for RGCs – you will need to omit all ROIs anywhere near the edge so mitigating this is good to get the most data.

 The stimulus position in the model eye should be a good reference (see pre-experiment optimization protocols), but absolutely needs to be confirmed after alignments, in new imaging regions or when using new FOV sizes.
 I check in the model eye before each experiment (usually identifies times when pellicle has been bumped) and while running basic stimuli as described below.

-When addressing misalignments in vivo, I wouldn't recommend adjusting mirror or the pellicle if you are aiming for publishable data as this will change your calibration.
-Instead adjust the pitch/rotation of the cart to move the imaging region towards ganglion cells with receptive fields.
-Anything more than small adjustments of the imaging region location indicates a larger problem that should be addressed offline.

 These steps use the custom `stimResponseMap.ijm` macro for ImageJ which can be found in my [imagej-tools](https://github.com/sarastokes/imagej-tools) repository.